 - Each day, public water suppliers produce 38 billion gallons of water for daily consumption.

 - The average person in the United States uses 100 to 140 gallons of water every day.
-This amount has increased by almost 20% over the last 10 years.
+This amount has increased by almost 20% over the past 10 years.

-- To compare our usage, the average person in a developing country uses less than 5 gallons of water each day.
+- The average person in a developing country uses less than 5 gallons of water each day.

 - Showering, bathing and using the toilet account for about two-thirds of the average family’s water usage.

-- In America, 6.8 Billion gallons of water is flushed down the toilet every day.
-One flush of the toilet from a standard toilet uses 6 ½ gallons of water.
+- In America, 6.8 billion gallons of water are flushed down the toilet every day.
+One flush of the toilet from a standard toilet uses 6.5 gallons of water.

 - The average 5-minute shower uses 15-25 gallons of water.